Slow Cooker Black Eyed Peas

 Slow Cooker Black Eyed Peas on New Year’s Day are a family tradition we’ve been following for as long as I remember.
 It’s full of flavor with onion, garlic and ham.
 It will warm you on a cold winter day, for sure.

-Serving this meal on New Years Day is a Southern United States tradition said to bring prosperity and good luck for the new year.
+Serving this side dish on New Years Day is a Southern United States tradition said to bring prosperity and good luck for the new year.
+I’m not a believer in superstition, but we have made this a tradition.
 My family has made these for about as long as I can remember!
+A bonus, making meals in the crockpot really makes my time in the kitchen so much easier.
+I don’t want to stand over the stove if I don’t have to, so that’s a great way to start the new year!

 What Are Black Eyed Peas?